Blue Bunting

 Blue Bunting, Cyanocompsa parellina indigotica.
 Photograph taken in Copala, Sinaloa, February 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Blue Bunting is non-migratory and found in arid environments along forest edges, scrubby areas, within the undergrowth of tall forests and within thickets.
+The Blue Bunting is non-migratory and found in arid environments along forest edges, scrubby areas, and within the undergrowth of tall forests and thickets.
 They feed in pairs; however, the components of their diet have not been determined.
 They have been poorly studied and very little is known about their biology and behavioral patterns.